leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cataract-preoperative-cornearefractive_149
 - If I am feeling unwell just before the date of operation, what should I do?
-- What do I need to do if I am sick before surgery for Cataract?
+- What do I need to do if I am sick before surgery for cataract?
-- Do patients need to be completely well before Cataract surgery?
+- Do patients need to be completely well before cataract surgery?
-- What kind of preparation is needed if I am sick the day before surgery for Cataracts?
+- What kind of preparation is needed if I am sick the day before surgery for cataracts?
-- How can I have my Cataract surgery if I fall sick before that?
+- How can I have my cataract surgery if I fall sick before that?
-- I am going for surgery to remove my Cataracts but I am not feeling well, what do I need to do?
+- I am going for surgery to remove my cataracts but I am not feeling well, what do I need to do?
-- I have booked surgery for my Cataracts and have fallen ill, what should I do before that?
+- I have booked surgery for my cataracts and have fallen ill, what should I do before that?
-- How can I have surgery for my Cataract if I have cough or running nose?
+- How can I have surgery for my cataract if I have cough or running nose?
-- Is there any preparation if I am not feeling well before the procedure to improve my Cataracts?
+- Is there any preparation if I am not feeling well before the procedure to improve my cataracts?
-- Can I go for surgery for Cataracts if I have a flu?
+- Can I go for surgery for cataracts if I have a flu?
-- Is there anything that has to be done if I fall sick before I surgically treat Cataracts?
+- Is there anything that has to be done if I fall sick before I surgically treat cataracts?

 ## intent: cataract-postoperative-cornearefractive_150
 - What happens after my cataract surgery?
 - After cataract surgery, can I see without specs
 - Can I don't wear spectacles after cataract surgery
-- What do I need to do after surgery for Cataract?
+- What do I need to do after surgery for cataract?
-- Do patients need to do anything after Cataract surgery?
+- Do patients need to do anything after cataract surgery?
-- What kind of follow-up is needed after surgery for Cataracts?
+- What kind of follow-up is needed after surgery for cataracts?
-- How can I improve my condition after my Cataract surgery?
+- How can I improve my condition after my cataract surgery?
-- I am going for surgery to remove my Cataracts, what do I need to do after the surgery?
+- I am going for surgery to remove my cataracts, what do I need to do after the surgery?
-- I have booked surgery for my Cataracts, what can I expect after that?
+- I have booked surgery for my cataracts, what can I expect after that?
-- How can I get ready for the post-operative period after I have surgery for my Cataract?
+- How can I get ready for the post-operative period after I have surgery for my cataract?
-- Is there any treatment required after the procedure to improve my Cataracts?
+- Is there any treatment required after the procedure to improve my cataracts?
-- Can I be discharged after I go for surgery for Cataracts?
+- Can I be discharged after I go for surgery for cataracts?
-- Is there anything that has to be done after I surgically treat Cataracts?
+- Is there anything that has to be done after I surgically treat cataracts?

 ## intent: cataract-postoperative-cornearefractive_151
 - What eye drops do I need after cataract surgery?
-- What eye drops will I need after surgery for Cataract?
+- What eye drops will I need after surgery for cataract?
-- Do patients need to use eye drops after Cataract surgery?
+- Do patients need to use eye drops after cataract surgery?
-- What kind of medications are needed after surgery for Cataracts?
+- What kind of medications are needed after surgery for cataracts?
-- What medications do I need after my Cataract surgery?
+- What medications do I need after my cataract surgery?
-- I am going for surgery to remove my Cataracts, do I need eye drops after the surgery?
+- I am going for surgery to remove my cataracts, do I need eye drops after the surgery?
-- I have booked surgery for my Cataracts, what medications will I need after that?
+- I have booked surgery for my cataracts, what medications will I need after that?
-- What eye drops will I be using after I have surgery for my Cataract?
+- What eye drops will I be using after I have surgery for my cataract?
-- Is there any eye drops required after the procedure to improve my Cataracts?
+- Is there any eye drops required after the procedure to improve my cataracts?
-- Can I stop taking medications or eye drops after I go for surgery for Cataracts?
+- Can I stop taking medications or eye drops after I go for surgery for cataracts?
-- Is there any eye drops needed after I surgically treat Cataracts?
+- Is there any eye drops needed after I surgically treat cataracts?

 ## intent: cataract-postoperative-cornearefractive_152
-- Can a Cataract come back after surgery?
+- Can a cataract come back after surgery?
 - will i get cataract again after surgery
-- What happens if I get blurring of vision months after surgery for Cataract?
+- What happens if I get blurring of vision months after surgery for cataract?
-- Do patients develop recurrence of Cataract after Cataract surgery?
+- Do patients develop recurrence of cataract after cataract surgery?
-- What kind of symptoms can one have after surgery for Cataracts?
+- What kind of symptoms can one have after surgery for cataracts?
-- Under what circumstances do I need to go for treatment again after my Cataract surgery?
+- Under what circumstances do I need to go for treatment again after my cataract surgery?
-- I am going for surgery to remove my Cataracts, can it ever come back after the surgery?
+- I am going for surgery to remove my cataracts, can it ever come back after the surgery?
-- I have booked surgery for my Cataracts, what are the chances that it recurs after that?
+- I have booked surgery for my cataracts, what are the chances that it recurs after that?
-- What are the chances I need revision surgery after I have surgery for my Cataract?
+- What are the chances I need revision surgery after I have surgery for my cataract?
-- Is there any chance repeat surgery may be required after the procedure to improve my Cataracts?
+- Is there any chance repeat surgery may be required after the procedure to improve my cataracts?
-- Can I develop Cataract again after I go for surgery for Cataracts?
+- Can I develop cataract again after I go for surgery for cataracts?
-- Is there any chance a Cataract recurs after I surgically treat Cataracts?
+- Is there any chance a cataract recurs after I surgically treat cataracts?

 ## intent: myopia-condition-cornearefractive
 - What is myopia?